aristocratious/docusaurus-mvp/docs/methodology/technical-implementation.md

 - **Staged rollout**: Gradual deployment with monitoring and adjustment
 - **Team training**: Comprehensive training on using and managing AI systems
 - **Documentation**: Complete technical and user documentation
-- **Handoff and support**: Ensuring your team can maintain and evolve the systems
+- **Handoff and support**: Supporting your team to maintain and evolve the systems

 ### Phase 4: Optimization and Evolution (Ongoing)